kuiperzone/AvantGarde/README.md

 * Command line arguments provide for integration with an IDEs where supported.
 For example, it is possible to launch Avant Garde with so that a particular AXAML file is selected and shown on opening.
-It is also possible to launch it with its built-in **Project Explorer** closed (to the side) so as to minimize the application window foot-print.
+It is also possible to launch it with its built-in **Project Explorer** hidden so as to minimize the application window foot-print.

 * Avant Garde requires the installation of the **Avalonia Nuget Package** in order to work because it utilizes the "preview host" which ships with Avalonia.
 It supports only .NET projects (not .NET Framework), and Avalonia